SFULibrary/islandora_datastream_crud/README.md

 ## The datastream files

 `islandora_datastream_crud_fetch_datastreams` will write the content of the fetched datastreams into the location specified in `--datastreams_directory` with filenames containing the object's PID and the datastream ID in the form `namespace_restofthepid_dsid.ext`.
-The colon in the PID is replaced with an underscore, and the datastream ID is separated from the PID with an underscore.
+The colon in the PID is replaced with an underscore, and the datastream ID is separated from the PID with another underscore.
 For example, the MODS datastream from object islandora:11 would be saved as `islandora_11_MODS.xml`.

 If `--datastreams_extension` is present, filenames are given its value as their extension.
 If it is absent, Islandora will assign an extension based on the datastream's MIME type.